 The script is ready, testing of the equipment and links are done.
 You are ready!
 When the guest arrives for the interview, begin by explaining the process.
 It is important to mention there will be breaks and how you plan to do those breaks.
 It is also helpful to overview the way you will begin recording, to make sure you can hear the guest on your end, and to remind them of how it will be a 50-55 minute conversation.

-- To begin the conversation, read the guest’s bio, and then jump into the questions.
+- To begin the conversation, thank the guest for being here and then jump into the questions.

 - Don’t feel obligated to closely stick to the script.
 Listen actively and adjust questions or the conversation as necessary.